jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 efforts which made them more universal in scope.
 In India, works like _The Upanishads_ made it possible to talk about the many flavors of Hinduism as a single faith.
-And as for Judaism, prior to the "Jesus movement," it had spread throughout various Greek communities independent of claimed Israeli nationality, and the Jewish reformation efforts after the destruction of the temple in the first centry AD made it possible to think of a Jewish religion independent of the Jewish people.
-As a result, one could say religion was not really "invented" until this time.
+And as for Judaism, prior to the "Jesus movement," Judaism had spread throughout various Greek communities independent of claimed Israeli nationality, and the Jewish reformation efforts after the destruction of the temple in the first centry AD made it possible to think of a Jewish religion independent of the Jewish people.
+As a result, the concept of "religion" as such was finally possible - prior to that, it was part and parcel of "the community."

 Note that this formulation is in terms of a Baha'i cosmology;
 e.g. spiritual progression as a cycle of revelation.
 There have been